WattNode Module for Modbus

 - RWND comes with a calibration certificate

 - RWND requires that you specify a revenue-grade CT model when ordering the meter.
-This will appear on the meter’s certificate of calibration.
+This will appear on the meter’s calibration certificate.

-- Note: the CT amps are not locked on either model unless you order Opt L.
+- Note: the CT amps are not locked on either model unless you order Option L.